Skip to content

 Why does this page include internal links?

-Ingredient pages should connect related products, ingredient families and formula mechanisms so shoppers and answer engines can understand the wider Helloskin system.
+Ingredient pages should connect related products, ingredient families and formula roles so shoppers can understand the wider Helloskin system.

-No. It is cosmetic ingredient education for Helloskin product context and requires final internal review before publish.
+No. It is cosmetic ingredient education for Helloskin product context and should be read in formula context.

 Yes.
-The layout is built to accept the final document copy while keeping the verified product and INCI mapping intact.
+This page can grow with the deeper ingredient copy while keeping the verified product and INCI mapping intact.